qwiklabs-04/horizon-sdv/docs/workloads/android/abfs.md

 ## Known issues<a name="knownissues"></a>

-ABFS is still improving and there are limitations at this time.
+ABFS is still evolving and there are limitations at this time.
 Please reach out to your Google representative for details.

+**Important**: Regardless of build outcomes, the `abfs_repository_list.txt` file will be generated.
+This file is crucial for correlating `ABFS_VERSION` and `ABFS_CASFS_VERSION` with the build instance kernel revision.

+**Action Required**: Please review the output of this file and update the `Seed Workload` values for ABFS versions accordingly.
+This ensures you utilize the latest versions provided by Google, as they are subject to updates.
+Should a compatible version not exist, reach out to Google to request a new build be created and hosted.